Secretarybird: Breeding

 The eggs hatch after around 45 days at intervals of 2–3 days.
 Both parents feed the young.
 The adults regurgitate food onto the floor of the nest and then pick up items and pass them to the chicks.
-For the first 2 or 3 weeks after the eggs hatch the parents take turns to stay at the nest with the young.
+For the first 2 or 3 weeks after the eggs hatch, the parents take turns to stay at the nest with the young.
 Despite the difference in nestling size due to the asynchronous hatching, little sibling aggression has been observed.
-Under favourable conditions all chicks from a clutch of three eggs fledge, but if food is scarce one or more of the chicks will die from starvation.
+Under favourable conditions, all chicks from a clutch of three eggs fledge, but if food is scarce one or more of the chicks will die from starvation.
 The young may be preyed upon by crows, ravens, hornbills, and large owls.

 The young are born covered in grey-white down that becomes darker grey after two weeks.
 Their bare facial skin and legs are yellow.
 Crest feathers appear at 21 days, and flight feathers by 28 days.
 They can stand up and feed autonomously after 40 days, although the parents still feed the nestlings after that time.
-At 60 days, the now fully-feathered young start to flap their wings.
-Their weight gain over this period changes from 56 g at hatching, to 500 g at 20 days, 1.1 kg at 30 days, 1.7 kg at 40 days, 2.0 kg at 50 days, 2.5 kg at 60 days, and 3.0 kg at 70 days.
-The time they leave the nest can be anywhere between 65 and 106 days of age, although it most typically occurs between 75 and 80 days of age.
-Fledging is accomplished by jumping out of the nest or using a semi-controlled glide to the ground.
+At 60 days, the now fully feathered young start to flap their wings.
+Their weight gain over this period changes from 56 g at hatching to 500 g at 20 days, 1.1 kg at 30 days, 1.7 kg at 40 days, 2.0 kg at 50 days, 2.5 kg at 60 days, and 3.0 kg at 70 days.
+The time they leave the nest can vary from 65 to 106 days of age, although it most typically occurs between 75 and 80 days of age.
+Fledging is accomplished by jumping out of the nest or using a semicontrolled glide to the ground.

 Juveniles remain in their natal range before dispersing when they are between 4 and 7 months of age.
-The usual age at which they first breed is uncertain but there is a record of a male bird breeding successfully at an age of 2 years and 9 months, which is young for a large raptor.
+The usual age at which they first breed is uncertain, but a record exists of a male bird breeding successfully at an age of 2 years and 9 months, which is young for a large raptor.